glpi-project/doc-agent/source/installation/index.rst

 .. note::

    Winget provides 1.7.3 x64 & x86 packages.
-It will soon provides 1.8 x64 package.
+Starting from 1.8, only x64 package is provided.

 You can check glpi-agent availability from the command line: